philsinatra/IDM364/examples/08/styled-components-app/README.md

 + </>
 ```

 You can even pass values into the function.
-Really nice flexibilitiy here.
+Really nice flexibility here.

 ```javascript
 <MyButton huge="100">